peritob/Theobroma-cacao-genome/Preparing the data.md

 - Total bases:             30,259,224,851.0

 3. Phase Genomics HiC paired-end data (25G) was downloaded on the 15 March 2023.
 Raw data available at NCBI accession: SRR28294701.
 4. We mapped the data to the _Ceratobasidium theobromae_ genome available on NCBI ([https://www.ncbi.nlm.nih.gov/search/all/?term=GCA_009078325.1_ASM907832v1_genomic.fna](url)) with minimap2/2.21-r1071 to separate plant from pathogen reads.
+We then processed .sam to .bam with samtools/1.9.

    `